erleonard/erleonard.github.io/_posts/2018-01-23-Azure-Development-Pipeline.md

   * Command and arguments: install jsonlint -g
 14. Add another task, search for Command line and click Add.
 15. This task we will run jsonLint against the ARM template.
-a.
-Display name: Run jsonLint on ARM template
+  * Display name: Run jsonLint on ARM template
-b.
-Tool: jsonlint
+  * Tool: jsonlint
-c.
-Arguments: azuredeploy.json
+  * Arguments: azuredeploy.json
 16. Optional, you can add another task to run jsonLint against the parameter file for your ARM template.
 17. Add another task, search for Azure Resource Group Deployment and click Add.
 18. This task will validate the resources provided in your template to deploy into Azure.
-a.
-Display name: Validate Deployment of ARM Template
+  * Display name: Validate Deployment of ARM Template
-b.
-Subscription: Select the subscription you wish to do your deployment to
+  * Subscription: Select the subscription you wish to do your deployment to
-c.
-Action: Create or Update Resource Group
+  * Action: Create or Update Resource Group
-d.
-Resource Group: jsonDeploy
+  * Resource Group: jsonDeploy
-e.
-Location: Select your desired location
+  * Location: Select your desired location
-f.
-Template: Select the ARM template
+  * Template: Select the ARM template
-g.
-(Optional) Template Parameters: Select the parameter file for the ARM template
+  * (Optional) Template Parameters: Select the parameter file for the ARM template
-h.
-Deployment Mode: Validate Only
+  * Deployment Mode: Validate Only
 19. Click on Save & Queue and select Save.

 The last part is that we need to enable Continous Integration to automatically test the ARM template every time there is a commit to the repository.